oracle-livelabs/sprints/analytics/sprint-oac-create-dataset-dropbox/create-dataset-dropbox.md

 # How do I create a dataset using Dropbox in Oracle Analytics Cloud (OAC)?
 Duration: 5 minutes

-You can create a dataset from Dropbox by adding a connection in OAC.
+You can create a dataset from Dropbox by creating a connection in OAC.

-## Add files to datasets with multiple tables
-Before you create the dataset, confirm that the connection you need exists.
-Confirm that the file that you want to upload meets these requirements:
-    - The file is either an Excel spreadsheet in .XLSX or .XLS format, a CSV file, or a TXT file.
-    - The spreadsheet contains no pivoted data.
-    - The spreadsheet is structured properly for import and use as a dataset.

 >**Note:** You must have the **DV Content Author** application role to execute the following steps.

-### Create a Dataset from a File Uploaded from Dropbox
+## Create a Dataset from a File Uploaded from Dropbox

-Another way to populate the calculation page is by predefining clusters or outliers in your data and right-click-save in **My Calculations** folder.

 1. On the Home page, click **Create** and then click **Dataset.**